johnofleek/mdot2usbc_notes/README.md

 There are two power sources to the board
 1. J3_PIN1 (+5V) J3_PIN2 ground (0V)
 2. USB C VBUS (+5V) USB C GND (0V)

+Note that the J3 and and USB C 5V signals are diode or'd so that the highest input voltage will supply the current to the boards DC power supply

+### Preferred DC power input - method 1
 The preferred method (1) is as follows
 * Apply 5V DC power J3
 * USB C 5V controls the power sequence to M.2 module

 This is the preferred method because
 1. It enables the board to control the M.2 module power down sequence - *see M.2 module datasheet*
-2. The 5V power source current capability is not dependant on the host USB current capability
+2. The 5V power source current capability is not dependant on the hosts USB current capability

+### Preferred DC power input - method 1
+* No power source us connected to 5V DC power J3
+* USB C 5V provides DC power and controls the power sequence to M.2 module

+This is the non-preferred method because
+1. The M.2 module power down sequence is uncontrolled - *see M.2 module datasheet*
+2. The 5V power source current capability is dependant on the hosts USB current capability

 ## Board DC power supply
 The board is powered from a nominal 5V DC input